 Interested in opening a dispensary in Nevada?
 Call an attorney....

-If you would like to open a medical marijuana dispensary or other establishment in Nevada, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
+If you would like to open a medical marijuana dispensary or other establishment in Nevada, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a consultation.
 We can guide you through the application process as well as maintenance of your business so it always adheres to Nevada law.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Clark County, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.